AdilAbubacker/rentezy_backend/README.md

 - **Search Consumer** listens to property events and updates **Elasticsearch**, ensuring eventual consistency.
 - **Search Service** focuses solely on read queries, scaling horizontally to handle high traffic.

-This separation ensures:
+**This separation ensures**:
-- Independent scaling for read-heavy and write-light workloads.
+- ✅ Independent scaling for read-heavy and write-light workloads.
-- Search uptime independent of data ingestion.
+- ✅ Search uptime independent of data ingestion.
-- Replayable Kafka streams for reindexing or schema migrations.
+- ✅ Replayable Kafka streams for reindexing or schema migrations.

-**Architecture:**
-- **Property Service**: Handles CRUD with PostgreSQL (structured, low-frequency writes)
-- **Kafka**: Async event bridge between property DB and search index
-- **Search Consumer**: Listens to property events, updates Elasticsearch (eventual consistency)
-- **Search Service**: Read-only query layer, scales horizontally for high traffic

-**Why This Separation Wins:**
-- ✅ Independent scaling (reads vs writes have different load patterns)
-- ✅ Fault isolation (search downtime doesn't block property updates)
-- ✅ Replayable Kafka streams (reindex without downtime or code changes)
-- ✅ Performance tuning (each DB optimized for its workload)

 **Result:** Search that scales independently, fails gracefully, and handles 1000s of concurrent queries at <100ms response time